To make an impact, we've got to let go of winning.

 And I know that can be energizing in the short term.
 But it’s also the start of tunnel vision and burn out.

-When I'm in that place, I forget my empowerment: my individual capacity to make a difference, regardless of what others do.
-And I lose contact with what draws me to this work in the first place: the love, truth, and justice that’s in my heart.
+When I'm in that place, I forget my individual capacity to make a difference, regardless of what others do.
+And I lose contact with what draws me to this work in the first place.

 And so my ability to connect with others, persuade, and make a difference, diminishes.